 There are disabled toilets situated in the café and externally.

-All store doors are wide enough to accept wheelchairs and most stores are ground floor only.
-Some stores have upper floors and due to the historic nature of the buildings, there are no lifts; staff will be happy to assist wherever possible.
+All store doors are wide enough for wheelchairs and most stores are ground floor only.
+Some stores do have upper floors however due to the historic nature of the buildings there are no lifts.
+Staff will be happy to assist wherever possible.

 If you have a query that isn’t answered on this page please feel free to contact us on 01476 871 001